csula/cs3220-spring-2018/notes/homeworks/homework2.md

 * Application needs to be deployed to CS3 server
 * Application should store the generator information in application scope
 * Application should display HTML with proper CSS (similar to what you have accomplished in exercise-2)
+* Should pass all the unit tests from `./gradlew check`